mikeperry-tor/tor/doc/HACKING/CircuitPaddingDevelopment.md

 ### 4.3.
 Testing in Shadow

-Shadow is an environment for running entire Tor network simulations, similar to Chutney, but designed to be both more memory efficient, as well as provide an accurate Tor network topology and latency model.
+[Shadow](https://shadow.github.io/) is an environment for running entire Tor network simulations, similar to Chutney, but designed to be both more memory efficient, as well as provide an accurate Tor network topology and latency model.

-XXX: Link to Rob's docs + models

-XXX: Do we want to mention netmirage here, too?
-It is supposed to be compatible with shadow models soon.
+While Shadow is significantly more memory efficient than Chutney, and can make use of extremely accurate Tor network capacity and latency models, it will not be as fast or efficient as the [circpad trace simulator](https://github.com/pylls/circpad-sim), if you need to do many many iterations of an experiment to tune your defense.

 ### 4.4.
 Testing on the Live Network